chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-12-Build-and-Manage-APIs-with-Apigee-Challenge-Lab.md

    - **Target Endpoint Name**: _e.g._ `cloud`
    - **HTTP Target**: _The Cloud Function Endpoint (e.g. https://<REGION>-<PROJECT-ID>.cloudfunctions.net)_

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task4-apigee-add-new-target-endpoint-cloud" ext="png" width="698" height="457" class="ml-li text-center" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task4-apigee-add-new-target-endpoint-cloud.png" width="698" height="457" class="ml-li text-center" %}

 {:start="5"}
 5. Click on **Proxy Endpoints** → **default** in the Navigator tab.
 Remove the **Assign Message-1** from the Response pipeline.
 6. Click on **Target Endpoints** → **mock** → **PreFlow** in the Navigator tab.
 Remove the **Assign Message-1** from the Response pipeline.
 Drag the **Assign Message-1** from **Policies** in the Navigator tab to the Response pipeline.

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task4-apigee-mock-target-endpoint-preflow" ext="png" width="865" height="482" class="ml-li" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task4-apigee-mock-target-endpoint-preflow.png" width="865" height="482" class="ml-li" %}

 {:start="7"}
 7. Click on **Target Endpoints** → **cloud** → **PreFlow** in the Navigator tab.
 Drag the **Add CORS** from **Policies** in the Navigator tab to the Response pipeline.